 The project has collaborated with 12 schools in the past 2 years, benefitting about 400 students.
 Henry hopes that Idea Maker HK will become the starting point for children to develop into active learners who are not afraid of making mistakes, show interest to innovation, and eventually contribute to building a better society.

-The SIE Fund is funding the startup project of Idea Maker Project with details here.
+- The SIE Fund has provided funding for the startup project of Idea Maker Project.
+More details can be found here.

 Scope of Services